Security-Onion-Solutions/securityonion-docs/idh.rst

 Installation
 ------------

-You can join an IDH node to a Standalone deployment or a full distributed deployment.
+You can join a new IDH node to an existing Standalone deployment or full distributed deployment.
+IDH nodes are dedicated to just being IDH nodes and cannot run any other services.
+Therefore, you must have a separate manager to connect to.

 Screenshots
 -----------